-- Creating an array with the specific format
+- Creating np. array

 The most important entity in the whole NumPy package is the Numpy Array.
 If you’ve worked with Python before you must be familiar with the data structure called Lists.
 List are containers that can store any kind of data in it.